blackboard/anthologydevdocs/blog/2021/2021-05-10-use one time session tokens instead of cookies for UEF authentication.md

 In testing with the [Google Canary Chrome Browser](https://www.google.com/chrome/canary/), one of our clients discovered an issue that was blocking users from logging in to their Learn instance.
 After much troubleshooting, we discovered a multi-layer issue that brings us to, you guessed it, [cookies](https://docs.anthology.com/blog/2020/10/15/Cookies-and-Browsers).

-> **This affects clients in SaaS with Ultra Base Navigation enabled using Ultra integrations that rely on UEF**
+> **This affects clients in SaaS with Ultra Base Navigation enabled using Ultra integrations that rely on UEF** <br/>
+> **Review UPDATE in LTI 1.3 section.
+This post previously mentioned a bug that no longer exists.**

 Here is a brief description of the contributing factors: